 In recent news, a group of 35 impoverished fishermen in the war-stricken country of Yemen had their lives changed completely.
 How did this happen?
 They stumbled upon some whale vomit, of course.
 That’s right.
 These fishermen came across a sperm whale carcass floating in the Gulf of Aden, and that carcass contained $1.5 million worth of whale puke.

-If you’re confused by all this, you should know that this “whale vomit” is really a substance known as ambergris, a substance that forms in the digestive systems of sperm whales.
+If you’re confused by all this, you should know that this “whale vomit” is really a substance known as ambergris, something that forms in the digestive systems of sperm whales.
 It’s reported that only about 1% to 5% of sperm whales have ambergris in their stomach, making it exceptionally rare to find it.
 For the whales, the substance is used to protect their digestive tracts from harmful substances.
 For us humans, the substance is used as an additive that allows the scent of the perfume to last longer.

 To understand how these men got so rich off of finding a hunk of whale vomit, let’s take a look at the history, uses, and value of ambergris.